 Address: JT Gray Reserve, Kororoit Creek Road, Williamstown

 When: First 3 Saturdays in the month May - August.
-New participants are welcome to enquire about joining the program in 2017.
+New participants are welcome to inquire about joining the program in 2017.

 The Collingwood Junior Eagles program caters for children aged 8-18 with a physical and/or intellectual disability, autism and down syndrome.
 Junior Eagles players learn to play soccer in a safe, friendly and relaxed environment where the focus is on fun, skill development and participation.